 If you have planted your shrubs in fertile soil, fertilizing rhododendrons is not a necessity.
 However, those rhododendrons growing in poor soil need feeding.
-Likewise, plants grown with mulch that depletes nitrogen in the soil, such as fresh wood chips, probably will do better with a regular rhododendron fertilizer schedule.
+Likewise, plants grown with mulch that depletes nitrogen in the soil, such as fresh wood chips, will probably do better with a regular rhododendron fertilizer schedule.

 If your shrubs require feeding, you not only need to know when and how to fertilize rhododendron bushes, but you’ll want to use the best fertilizer for rhododendrons.
-They require a complete food at appropriate intervals.
+They require a complete food dressing at appropriate intervals.

 Although you’ll find some products labeled as specific for rhododendrons and azaleas, these are not necessarily the best for your plants since they acidify the soil.
 You only need this if your soil is not sufficiently acidic for the plants.

-Plants generally require three nutrients to thrive: nitrogen, phosphorus and potassium.
+Plants generally require three nutrients to thrive: nitrogen, phosphorus, and potassium.
 Most fertilizers contain a mix of these three nutrients, with the percentages of each listed in that order on the label.
 A complete fertilizer contains all three of these in different percentage amounts.

 Rhododendron Fertilizer Schedule